vuongxuongminh/laravel-view-localization/README.md

 For example, when call `view('about')`, you will be rendering the view file `resources/views/about.blade.php`, if user locale is `vi`, the view file `resources/views/vi/about.blade.php` will be rendered, instead.

 >Note: If the application locale is the same as source locale original view will be rendered regardless of presence of translated view.

+The package will automatically register itself.
+Now your application can dynamic render view by user locale.